tommaso-ruzzon/tommaso-ruzzon/README.md

 I am particularly interested in the applications of Machine Learning and Natural Language Processing in Economics.
 I have extensive experience in data analysis and data visualization using R and Python.
-Currently, I am expanding my knowledge of SQL and of Business Intelligence softwares such as Tableau.
+Currently, I am expanding my knowledge of SQL and Business Intelligence softwares such as Tableau.

 I hope my repositories below effectively showcase my work: